heisenware/vrpc-js/examples/02-client/README.md

 ## Optional steps to make your communication private

-A private communication requires the agent already being started using your own domain as created via the [VRPC App](https://app.vrpc.io) app.
-Please refer to an agent example for further details.
+Using the services from [Heisenware GmbH](https://heisenware.com) you can make your communication private by obtaining an exclusive and access controlled domain.

-### STEP A: Retrieve client access token
+### STEP A: Create a Heisenware account

+If you already have an account, simply skip this step.

+If not, quickly create a new one [here](https://admin.heisenware.cloud/#/createAccount).
+It takes less than a minute and the only thing required is your name and a valid email address.

+### STEP B: Get a domain

+If you already have a domain, simply skip this step.

+If not, navigate to the `Domains` tab in the [Admin Tool](https://admin.heisenware.cloud) and click *ADD DOMAIN*, choose a free domain and hit *Start 30 days trial* button.

+### STEP C: Test connectivity

+Using the [Admin
-Using the [VRPC App](https://app.vrpc.io), navigate to the *Access Control* tab and copy the `defaultClientToken` of the `fullAccess` role.
+Tool](https://admin.heisenware.cloud), navigate to the *Access Control* tab and copy the default `Client Token` of the `Full Access` role.

 Or create a new role that has sufficient rights to access all functions of the `Bar` class served by your agent.